mshopf/borg-webgui/README.md

 borg-webgui does not access borg data structures itself, but uses borg for that.
 So borg has to be installed on the server.
 It uses pattern files with `pf` and `pp` directives for restoring data.

-borg-webgui is battle tested on backup sets with more than 80 archives containing over 6 TB of data in over 7 million files.
+borg-webgui is battle tested on backup sets with more than 80 archives containing over 6 TB of data in over 7 million files in a single backup configuration.
 The data tree for this backup set requires 1.5 GB of disc space and can be created only incrementally due to RAM restrictions.
-Still, consider this an alpha release.
+Still, consider this an early release.

 ## License